zhanggq96/zhanggq96.github.io/_posts/2017-06-07-kanji-frequency.markdown

     {% endfor %}
 </div>

 Many of the lowest g-ratio positions are filled by the numeral Kanji, (十,五,九,六,四,七,三,八,二).
 Undoubtedly this is because the use of arabic numerals has taken over representation of numbers over the internet.
 However, the Kanji for one (一) is notably not in this list because it is still commonly used in meaningful compounds.
-Moreover, the Kanji for two (二) has the highest g-ratio of the numerals in this list, which I believe is due to the same aforementioned reason (common compounds include [二人][kanji-二人] and [二度と][kanji-二度と]).
+Moreover, the Kanji for two (二) has the highest g-ratio of the numerals in this list, which I believe is due to the same reason (common compounds include [二人][kanji-二人] and [二度と][kanji-二度と]).

 There are also many Kanji associated with politics and/or geography, for example:
 * [国][kanji-国]: Country